waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Normal & Ground: Neutral vs Dragon.

 # Boulder Puzzle Manual Analysis (Turn 29650)
 - Observation: Row 0 tiles (silver blocks) are marked as WALL.
-If they are truly impassable, Boulder 7 at (6, 1) cannot be pushed down from its starting position.
+If they are truly impassable, Boulder 7 at (7, 1) cannot be pushed down.
 - Hypothesis 1: Row 0 tiles are actually passable FLOOR.
-- Test 1: Attempt to walk onto (5, 0).
+- Test 1 (Turn 29675): Attempt to walk onto (5, 0) from (5, 1).
 - Hypothesis 2: Boulder 7 must be pushed left/right to a gap in Row 0.
 - Observation: Column 4 is mostly WALL.
 Row 11 (Fran) and Row 13 are the only known east-west passages.
 - Strategy for Pit (2, 5):